7hacker/data-structures-algorithms-in-python/README.md

 brackets.py : http://stackoverflow.com/questions/727707/finding-all-combinations-of-well-formed-brackets

+BuildTree_PreorderInorder.py : Given the inorder and preorder traversal's of a tree in an array, build a tree . : http://www.geeksforgeeks.org/construct-tree-from-given-inorder-and-preorder-traversal/

 cloneBinaryTree.py : Clone a binary tree and return the root of the cloned tree

 cmd_example.py : How to build a Shell-esque Prompt interface using python